I dug my own pond in the summer of 2000, with a shovel and a lot of determination. The pond measures

 Send me an e-mail:

 Sue loves fancy goldfish, and when I say 'love', I really mean it.
-Her fish eat out of her
+Her fish eat out of her hand,

-enjoys gardening, and the landscaping around her pond reflects that love.
+and the landscaping around her pond reflects that love.

-Unfortunately, an injury at her "other job" has left her with only minimal use of her arms,
+Unfortunately, an injury at her "other job" has left her with only minimal use of her arms, and

-that we are trying to catch, is a dear friend, and a vital aspect of this company.
+trying to catch, is a dear friend, and a vital aspect of this company.

 Or call her at: